Salvador Perez homers again as Royals topple Mariners 4-2

 Cam Gallagher added a two-out RBI single in the ninth after Emmanuel Rivera doubled on a popup that fell in the outfield between Jarred Kelenic and Mitch Haniger.

 Seattle picked an inopportune time for a three-game skid, especially after a successful 6-2 road trip that kept the Mariners in contention in the AL wild-card race.
-They fell 5 1/2 games behind Boston for the final spot.
+They began the day 4 1/2 games behind Boston for the final spot.

-“It’s been a rough series against the Royals.
-The games have been very close, very competitive.
-They have gotten the big hits and we haven’t,” Seattle manager Scott Servais said.

 The Mariners' first run came on Cal Raleigh’s bases-loaded walk in the fifth inning, the only run charged to starter Daniel Lynch.
 Lynch missed out on getting the win by lasting just 4 2/3 innings, but the Royals’ bullpen was solid.